MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 ### Active sites page

-- A list that includes the new types of sites that users create: team sites that belong to Office 365 groups and communication sites
+- A list that includes the new types of sites that users create: team sites that belong to Microsoft 365 groups and communication sites

-- The ability to create sites (including sites that belong to Office 365 groups and communication sites) using the same experience available to users
+- The ability to create sites (including sites that belong to Microsoft 365 groups and communication sites) using the same experience available to users

 - Extensive site info and insights such as site name, template, file and sharing info, and date created and modified